 Going away on holidays, food temptations and increased activity are likely so it is important to remain vigilant when it comes to managing your diabetes.

-We asked Princess Margaret Hospital clinical nurse/diabetes educator Kelly West for her top tips for remaining on target:
+We asked Perth Children's Hospital clinical nurse/diabetes educator Kelly West for her top tips for remaining on target:

 Most important thing to remember when out of normal routine?
 Changes in routine, particularly around the extended Christmas break period, can impact our blood glucose levels.
 These may include staying up late, sleeping in and eating breakfast late and all of these factors may impact on our blood glucose levels.
 The only way we know what our blood glucose levels are is by monitoring, monitoring, monitoring!
 If you are using Continuous Glucose Monitoring, review your trace, look for trends and make adjustments as needed.